CH. 1 Updated 1/2/2017

 A Special Operations unit of the Alliance Marine Corps, Orbital Drop Shock Troopers specialize in small scale, high-risk combat operations.
 Though known for the eponymous insertion strikes, ODST forces are also trained to handle military and paramilitary responsibilities including long-range reconnaissance, sabotage, counter-contraband, counter-terrorism and guerilla warfare operations.

 Previously a fledgling branch of the former United Nations Space Command, the ODST came to fame following successful campaigns in the outer colonies insurrection, the Human-Covenant War and the First Contact War.
-Their all-volunteer recruitment, chosen through rigorous screening and training procedures, allows for a diverse combat catalogue that seeks out the best in human combat experience.
+Their all-volunteer recruitment, chosen through rigorous screening and training procedures, provides trooper diversity that exemplifies the best in human combat experience.

 For more information on the ODST's purpose, consult your local Extranet station.

-Continue on to Remember Shanxi Part 2 to see how all of this malarkey turns out!
-For those of you who are unfamiliar with DinoJake's The Last Spartan story or want a refresher, click on the link below to catch up:
+Continue on to 'Remember Shanxi' Part 2 to see how all of this malarkey turns out!
+For those of you who are unfamiliar with DinoJake's The Last Spartan story or want a refresher, go read his stuff right now!